‘Just horrific’: Witnesses tell how missiles tore through journalists’ tent in Gaza

 “Anas expected that he would be targeted at any moment.
 He accepted the possibility, based on the threats against him.
 He was reporting to the world what was happening, conveying the images and the massacres being committed in the Gaza Strip.
 There was no place for him to hide.”

-Prepared for his death, a lengthy heartbreaking statement was posted to Al-Sharif’s X account after he was killed read: "This is my last will and testament.
+Sharif had prepared for his death.
+A lengthy and heartbreaking statement posted to his X (Twitter) account after he was killed read: “This is my last will and testament.
 If these words of mine reach you, know that Israel has succeeded in killing me and silencing my voice.”

-The message concluded: “Do not forget Gaza… And do not forget me in your sincere prayers for forgiveness and acceptance.”
-Shortly before his death, he posted that there was “non-stop bombing” in the area.
+The message concluded: “Do not forget Gaza...
+And do not forget me in your sincere prayers for forgiveness and acceptance.”
+Shortly before he was killed, he posted that there was “non-stop bombing” in the area.

-The Committee to Protect Journalists, CPJ, warned last month it was gravely concerned for Al-Sharif’s safety as he was being “targeted by an Israeli military smear campaign” and the unfounded accusations “represented an effort to manufacture consent to kill Al-Sharif”.
+The Committee to Protect Journalists (CPJ) warned last month that it was gravely concerned for Sharif’s safety as he was being “targeted by an Israeli military smear campaign”, and said that the unfounded accusations “represented an effort to manufacture consent to kill al-Sharif”.

-Sara Qudah, the group’s director for the Middle East and North Africa had said tat the time the two weeks ago danger to Al-Sharif’s life was “now acute”.
+Sara Qudah, the group’s director for the Middle East and north Africa, said two weeks ago that the level of danger to al-Sharif’s life was “now acute”.

-A UN expert previously warned that Al-Sharif’s life was in danger due to his reporting from Gaza, while special rapporteur Irene Khan said last month Israel’s claims against him were unsubstantiated.
+A UN expert previously warned that Sharif’s life was in danger because of his reporting from Gaza, while special rapporteur Irene Khan said last month that Israel’s claims against Sharif were unsubstantiated.

-Israeli military claimed responsibility for the attack claiming he was a Hamas militant who was responsible for coordinating rocket attacks.
+The Israeli military claimed responsibility for the attack, claiming Sharif was a Hamas militant who was responsible for coordinating rocket attacks.

-Jodie Ginsberg, chief executive of CPJ, said they had yet to see "any credible evidence" to back the Israeli allegations against Al-Sharif.
+Jodie Ginsberg, the chief executive of the CPJ, said the organisation had yet to see “any credible evidence” to back Israel’s allegations against Sharif.

-The journalists’ deaths were roundly condemned across the world with Sir Keir Starmer’s spokesman saying the PM was “gravely concerned by the repeated targeting of journalists in Gaza”.
+The journalists’ deaths were roundly condemned across the world, with Sir Keir Starmer’s spokesperson saying the prime minister was “gravely concerned by the repeated targeting of journalists in Gaza”.

-Omar Shakir, from Human Rights Watch, added: “The brazen targeted killing of Palestinian journalists Anas Al-Sharif & Mohammad Qreiqeh, along with 4 other media workers, highlights the unimaginable peril Palestinian journalists in Gaza face, and the Israeli military’s complete disregard for civilian life.
+Omar Shakir, from Human Rights Watch, added: “The brazen targeted killing of Palestinian journalists Anas al-Sharif and Mohammad Qreiqeh, along with four other media workers, highlights the unimaginable peril Palestinian journalists in Gaza face, and the Israeli military’s complete disregard for civilian life.

 “As Israel continues to impose a ban on journalists entering Gaza, Palestinian journalists play an indispensable role in documenting and reporting Israel’s ongoing extermination of Palestinians.